Yowani Choctaws: Texas Indian Wars 1835–1843

 Several small Cherokee bands escaped detection and removal.
 One small band, led by Chicken Trotter, tried to regain some of their lands in 1840.
 While his petition was pending in the Republic legislature, Chicken Trotter and several other Cherokee were involved in an altercation with three white men near Nacogdoches.
 The resulting scuffle resulted in the deaths of the three whites.
 Fearing hostility of other whites, Chicken Trotter led his group to Monclova, Coahuila, Mexico.

 Angry at the death of the three white men, a vigilante group formed in Nacogdoches.
 Unable to catch up to Chicken Trotter and his group, the vigilantes attacked the nearby Yowani village, massacring some eleven Choctaw men, women, and children.
 After the attack, the Yowani Choctaw abandoned their village.
 Some returned to Mississippi and others moved to Indian Territory to join the Chickasaw Nation.
 A third group joined the Caddo at the Brazos Reservation further west, and eventually accompanied the Caddo to a reservation in Indian Territory.
 A fourth group, led by Woody Jones, chose to remain in East Texas, moving further into the piney woods to avoid detection by Texas military forces.

 Throughout Lamar's term as president, the Republic of Texas conducted a policy of attrition against various groups of Natives, including those under Chicken Trotter.
 He launched a guerrilla campaign against Texans.
 When Lamar's term expired, Sam Houston was elected to a second term as president.
 Houston began treaty negotiations with the tribes, culminating in the Treaty of Birds Fort, which was concluded on September 29, 1843.
 This treaty ended most hostilities in Texas with the tribes who had migrated to Texas decades before.
 Although the Yowani were not a direct party to it, they had several ties to those in attendance.
-Many of the displaced tribes, including some Yowani Choctaw, formed a new community, Mount Tabor Indian Community.
-Many Yowani continued to live under the authority of Woody Jones in Houston County near the border with Trinity County.
+Other Yowani in Texas continued to live under the authority of Woody Jones in Houston County near the border with Trinity County.